innoraft/lab-php-Quiz/readme.txt

     ?>
 make changes as needed
 4.save the changes made in dbconfig.php file.
-5.import the database through quizdb.sql file.
+5.import the database through quizdb1.sql file.